 Scale reading may not always accurately reflect your progress, such as changes in your body composition.

 Rather than weight loss, your goal is actually fat loss.
 If you’re working out regularly, you may be building muscle, which is denser than fat and takes up less room in your body.

 So if the scale weight isn’t moving, you could be building muscle and losing fat, yet maintaining a stable weight.

 In addition, you may retain water for a number of reasons, including your dietary choices.
-However, the most common reason involves changes in hormone levels that affect fluid balance, particularly in women (61).
+However, the most common reason involves changes in hormone levels that affect fluid balance, particularly in females assigned at birth (FAAB).

 Weight loss plateaus can be frustrating and demoralizing.

-However, they are a normal part of the weight loss process.
+However, they are a typical part of the weight loss process.
 In fact, nearly everyone experiences a stall at some point on their weight loss journey.

-Fortunately, there are several strategies you can take to begin losing weight again and safely achieve your goal weight.
+Several strategies can help you begin to lose weight again and safely achieve your goal weight.